 Tweets by @VillanovaICE

 Villanova ICE programs focus on advancing the innovation, creativity, and entrepreneurial skills of the students in the Villanova community.

 - Beyond Ideas Committee: A committee of faculty and staff across campus that focuses on generating new ideas along the entrepreneurial process.

-- Competitions: Villanova offers several competitions designed to catalyze and support innovation, creativity, and entrepreneurship including the Villanova Student Entrepreneurship Competition (VSEC), the Villanova Theatre Playwriting Competition, ChasED, and more.
+- Competitions: Villanova offers several competitions designed to catalyze and support innovation, creativity, and entrepreneurship including the Villanova Student Entrepreneurship Competition (VSEC), the Villanova Theatre Playwriting Competition, the 24 Hour Imagination Quest, and more.

 - Curriculum: The ICE Center provides guidance and support for two undergraduate minor programs in entrepreneurship.
 These intensive programs allow students to learn and understand the basics of generating ideas, finding opportunities, starting and managing an entrepreneurial venture.

 - ICE Certificate Program for Sophomores (ICE CaPS): A certificate program specifically designed for sophomore students based on the concepts of Innovation, Creativity, and Entrepreneurship.
 This program is open to all Villanova University undergraduate majors.

 - ICE Workshops and Guest Speakers: The Center provides opportunities for guest speakers and workshops related to ICE to come to Villanova.